ArVdC/TimeManager/README.md

 ### TIME MANAGING FUNCTIONALITIES
 Define a start time and a speed modifier per world.
 Set a suitable refresh rate for the performance of your server.

-Time could be increased/decreased up to x10 or match real UTC time, with a per world time adjust.
+Speed could be increased/decreased up to x10 or match real UTC time.

+Day and night can be set to different speed values, which can be great for RPG or some mini-games.

 Worlds list is actualized and timers are synchronized on each server startup and reload.
-Most values are automatically checked and corrected depending on the case.

 Timers and speeds can be modified or re-synchronize with in-game commands or reloading after manually changes.

-Day and night can be set to different speed values, which can be great for RPG or some mini-games.
+Sleep can be authorized, forbidden or linked with some other worlds.

-Since v1.5.0, TimeManager can schedule commands that run at a time specified in the cmds.yml file.
+TimeManager can schedule commands that run at a time specified in the cmds.yml file.
 Scheduled commands can use the placeholders described below, with the exception of {tm_player}.

 This plugin override the vanilla "/time" command.
-The command to change a single world timer is "/tm set time \[ticks|daypart] \[world]".
+The command to change a single world timer is "/tm set time \[ticks|daypart|HH:mm:ss] \[world]".

-### PLAYER COMMAND /now <units> <world>
+### PLAYER COMMAND /now \<msg|title|actionbar> \<world>
-A single command is used to display the time (in ticks or hours), the date and/or the number of elapsed days for any world.
+A single command is used to display a custom message with the time, the date, the number of elapsed days or weeks, or many other placeholders.

-Chat messages support multi-language and could automatically be accorded to any player's locale available in the lang.yml file.
+/now messages support multi-language and could automatically be accorded to any player's locale available in the lang.yml file.

-This message is configurable and provide placeholders (see below for details).

-Using the permissions, you can permit players to choose units and/or world arguments or neither of the two.
+Using the permissions, you can permit players to choose the display and/or the world argument or neither of the two.

-Four combinations are therefore possible: "/now", "/now \<display>", "/now \<world>" and "/now \<display> \<world>".
-The display value can be 'msg', 'title' or 'actionbar'.

 This command doesn't display time of Nether and the End worlds.